-The train station in Split is conveniently located right next to the bus station and within a kilometre of the ferry port.
-Although it's not a particularly scenic place to hang out, it is open long hours and there are left-luggage lockers (15Kn daily).
+The train station in Split is conveniently located right next to the bus station and within a kilometre of the ferry port and about the same from Diocletian's Palace.
+Although it's not a particularly scenic place to hang out, everything you need from snacks to ATMs is right within reach.
+Also, the station is open long hours and there are left-luggage lockers (€2 daily).

 There is no train connection from Split to Dubrovnik and no train connection north to Istria.